ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/developer_tour.md

       key-share:  no, tcb-version:  >= 0] has-trusted-platform-property
 ```

-5. This policy is distributed to the Certifier Service.
+5. This policy is distributed and read into the Certifier Service.

-This policy read into the Certifier Service:

 ```
 00 Key[rsa, policyKey, a5fc2b7e629fbbfb04b056a993a473af3540bbfe] is-trusted